 Many red dwarf stars, including Proxima Centauri, are subject to flares that occasionally bathe their orbiting planets in deadly ultraviolet and X-ray radiation.
 However, it seems that Ross 128 is a much quieter star, and so its planets may be the closest known comfortable abode for possible life.

 With the data from HARPS, the team found that Ross 128b orbits 20 times closer than the Earth orbits the Sun.
 Despite this proximity, Ross 128b receives only 1.38 times more irradiation than the Earth.
-As a result, Ross 128b’s equilibrium temperature is estimated to lie between -60 and 20°C, thanks to the cool and faint nature of its small red dwarf host star, which has just over half the surface temperature of the Sun.
+As a result, Ross 128b’s equilibrium temperature is estimated to lie between -60 and 20°C (-76 and 68 °F), thanks to the cool and faint nature of its small red dwarf host star, which has just over half the surface temperature of the Sun.
 While the scientists involved in this discovery consider Ross 128b to be a temperate planet, uncertainty remains as to whether the planet lies inside, outside, or on the cusp of the habitable zone, where liquid water may exist on a planet’s surface.

 This artist’s impression video shows the temperate planet Ross 128b along with its red dwarf parent star.
 Credit: ESO/M. Kornmesser

-Astronomers are now detecting more and more temperate exoplanets, and the next stage will be to study their atmospheres, composition and chemistry in more detail.
-Vitally, the detection of biomarkers such as oxygen in the very closest exoplanet atmospheres will be a huge next step, which ESO’s Extremely Large Telescope (ELT) is in prime position to take.
+Astronomers are now detecting more and more temperate exoplanets, and the next stage will be to study their atmospheres, composition, and chemistry in more detail.
+Vitally, the detection of biomarkers such as oxygen in the very closest exoplanet atmospheres will be a huge next step, which ESO’s Extremely Large Telescope (ELT) is in a prime position to take.